-Esports News UK is looking for writers and video producers!
+Is Esports News UK looking for writers, video producers and sales executives?

 Want to write about the UK competitive gaming scene?
-We're looking for content creators to write match reports, news stories and interviews, with CSGO and Hearthstone fans wanted in particular.
+In the past we’ve been on the lookout for regular or guest content creators to write news stories, analysis and interviews on a voluntary basis.

-If interested, please send us a brief email with a bit of info about yourself and why you want to write for eSports News UK, which games you prefer and an example of written work (if you have any).
+If interested, please send us a brief email with a bit of info about yourself and why you want to work for Esports News UK, which games you prefer and an example of past work.

 It followed on from Dom’s old blog site – Leet Games Blog – which was originally launched in 2008 as a site covering tips and guides.
 The site went up and running after the concept won the Periodicals Training Council’s (PTC) Magazine Academy award for ‘New Magazine Concept’ in 2007.